MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_port_debug_report_interface.md

 Pointer to an interface dereference function that is implemented by the video port driver.

+#### - DbgReportComplete

+The DbgReportComplete function closes an error report and frees any resources associated with the report.

 #### - DbgReportCreate

 The DbgReportCreate function creates an initial error report.